vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 formed on Sunday with Hasta nakṣatra; honour brāhmaṇas on it; performer is freed from diseases ; HV II.
 521 (from

-Nrsimhapurāṇa ).
+Nrsiṁhapurāṇa ).
 Sauravrata—This is Mat.
 101. 63 ( a ṣaṣṭivrata ) which occurs in

 KKV 448, HV I. 787 (from Pad.); fast on 7th tithi; Sun deity; for one year; at end donate a golden lotus, cows along with some gold and a jar full of food; leads to